 It was on this epic trek, under the relentless Saharan sun that his idea of creating the world’s toughest footrace came to him.
 Two years later in 1986 having obtained the funding he needed, he successfully organised the 1st ‘Marathon of the Sands’ which was run in Southern Morocco.

-April 2013 sees the 28th MdS with around 1000 participants racing through some of the most vicious terrain on the planet; running, walking and sometimes even crawling through rocks and sand, over salt plains, stoney Hamada desert and sand dunes of up to 150m high, and experiencing sand storms and temperatures sometimes exceeding 50 degrees Celsius; definitely not for the faint hearted!
+April 2015 sees the 30th MdS with over 1200 participants racing through some of the most vicious terrain on the planet; running, walking and sometimes even crawling through rocks and sand, over salt plains, stoney Hamada desert and sand dunes of up to 150m high, and experiencing sand storms and temperatures sometimes exceeding 50 degrees Celsius; definitely not for the faint hearted!

 The MdS takes place over 6 days and covers 150 – 156 miles (254km) – the equivalent of 5.5 regular Marathons!
 It is run in 6 stages, the longest stage being around 80 plus kilometres when many of the competitors will run through the night to complete it.

 Entrants are self-sufficient, carrying all of their provisions for the full 6 days on their backs; sleeping bag, first aid kit including an anti-venom pump for snake bites, food, cooking stove and clothes.
 Rationed water is provided throughout the race at check-points along each stage, and again at the camp at the end of each day, with each participant having the same daily allowance which they must manage carefully and efficiently.